tequeter/dryspec/SPECIFICATION.md

 From the perspective of the user:

-- If FRs and/or NFRs need to be updated, start with an empty context, load LeanSDD, and update the Requirements and possibly the Glossary with the help of the agent.
+- If FRs and/or NFRs need to be updated, start with an empty context, load DrySpec, and update the Requirements and possibly the Glossary with the help of the agent.
-- Clear the context again, load LeanSDD, and update the Architecture and/or the Subsystems with the help of the agent.
+- Clear the context again, load DrySpec, and update the Architecture and/or the Subsystems with the help of the agent.
 Tell the agent to look at `git diff` if you changed anything in the previous step.
 - Once satisfied with the spec update, stage it for protection.
-- You SHOULD now clear the context and have LeanSDD critique your changes.
+- You SHOULD now clear the context and have DrySpec critique your changes.
 Stage again.
 - Implement the change with a Coder agent, pointing it at the staged specification changes.